-The SC has classified leasehold land which in substance was a finance lease as right-of-use assets.
+The SC has classified leasehold land, office premise and computers equipment, which in substance were a finance lease as right-of-use assets.

 The SC has elected not to recognise right-of-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low-value assets.
 The SC recognises the lease payments associated with these leases as an expense on a straight-line basis over the lease term.